FAQ/Walkthrough by Suprak the Stud

 |Old Trail Rise|

 Northwest Lemoyne.
-It is almost directly north of the "E" in Lemoyne on your map, right along the border of New Hanover.
+It is almost directly north of the first "E" in Lemoyne on your map, right along the border of New Hanover.
 It will be east of Dewberry Creek and north of the stable in this area.

 |Notes||Even as far as shacks go, this one is really shack-y.
 It is a dilapidated shell of a building that has no wall or a roof.
 It does, however, have a ladder that goes to a downstairs area.
 Down here you can find a cigarette card on the shelves along the back wall, a pack of premium cigarette and some Valerian Root, amongst other things.|